 What sort of studio set up did they have?

 “It was a 24 Track Recording Studio, mostly booked for mixing down tracks, so not to many synths or drum machines.
 They had a lot of outboard gear: EQs, Reverbs, Delays, Compressors.
 Most of the gear was all hired in from hire companies like “Studio Hire or FX Rental”.
 You basically could rent out anything.
 Those Jack Trax sessions were where I saw the 909 and 303 in action for the first time, how they put it all together.
 I already knew about the 808, because of hip hop, the use of that low sub kick with a long decay, you would hear it on Public Enemy, LL Cool J, etc”

 How did it lead you to joining R&S and going over to Belgium in 1988?

-“I was introduced to a sound Engineer that used to be booked at the ‘Wall Studios’, Julian Standen a freelance engineer.
+“I was introduced to a freelance sound engineer that used to be booked at the ‘Wall Studios’, Julian Standen.
 He engineered and mixed a few cool bands like Siouxsie and The Banshees.
 I ended up playing him some of my stuff and he mentioned that some label was always flying him in and out to Belgium to mix down similar stuff.
-The music was slower in BPM, so I ended up giving him a cassette with some of my Tracks.
-A few months later, I saw him again and he said the Belgians were interested in booking me to work with them and fly me over.
+The music was slower in BPM, so I ended up giving him a cassette with some of my tracks.
+A few months later, I saw him again and he said the Belgians were interested in booking me to work with them and were happy to fly me over.
 So, flights were booked to Brussels and the next thing I know me and Julian went over to work on some stuff.
-We were at this amazing studio just outside Brussels, which I found out later it was the same place where Marvin Gaye recorded “Sexual Healing”.
+We went to this amazing studio just outside Brussels, which I found out later it was the same place where Marvin Gaye recorded “Sexual Healing”.